sisrfeng/fastapi/docs/en/docs/async.md

 ## Coroutines

-**Coroutine** is just the very fancy term for the thing returned by an `async def` function.
-Python knows that it is something like a function that it can start and that it will end at some point, but that it might be paused ⏸ internally too, whenever there is an `await` inside of it.
+**Coroutine** is just the very fancy term for the ¿thing¿ returned by
+    an `async def` function.

+    Python knows that it is something ¿like a function¿ that  it can start and
+        that  it will end at some point, but that it might be paused ⏸ internally too, whenever there is an `await` inside of it.

-But all this functionality of using asynchronous code with `async` and `await` is many times summarized as using "coroutines".
-It is comparable to the main key feature of Go, the "Goroutines".
+But all this functionality of
+using asynchronous code with `async` and `await` is many times summarized as using "coroutines".

-## Conclusion

-Let's see the same phrase from above:

-> Modern versions of Python have support for **"asynchronous code"** using something called **"coroutines"**, with **`async` and `await`** syntax.

-That should make more sense now. ✨

-All that is what powers FastAPI (through Starlette) and what makes it have such an impressive performance.
+It is comparable to
+the main key feature of Go,
+the "Goroutines".

 ## Very Technical Details